One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-Our results show that the given hierarchies along with the notion of qfap-reduction provide a clean and comprehensive understanding of the complexity degrees of parameterized homomorphism problems.
+The given hierarchies, along with the notion of qfap reduction, provide a clean and comprehensive understanding of the complexity degrees of parameterized homomorphism problems.
 We expect that the given hierarchies can be meaningfully used to obtain a fine-grained understanding of the complexity of other problems of independent interest.
-As an indication favoring this perspective, we show, in the final section of the article, that the hierarchy can be used to classify the complexity of model-checking existential sentences having bounded quantifier rank.
+We show that the hierarchy can be used to classify the complexity of model-checking existential sentences having bounded quantifier rank (Section~\ref{sect:existential-sentences}).